 The constellation of Auriga (the Charioteer) was pretty much overhead last month and is now starting to sink down towards the western horizon but it’s still high up.
 It’s in the shape of a pentagon, with Capella, one of the brightest stars in the sky, at its northern tip.
 Next to Capella is a triangle of three stars which, though much fainter, makes the whole constellation very recognisable.
 Below Auriga is the constellation of Perseus who, in Greek mythology, beheaded the Gorgon Medusa for Polydectes and saved Andromeda from the sea monster Cetus.
 Also, below Perseus, you may be able to pick out the W-shape of the constellation of Cassiopeia, so named after the vain queen Cassiopeia in Greek mythology, who boasted about her unrivalled beauty.

-This month’s full Moon is on 18 March, becoming 100% full at 7:17 am.
-This means that it will appear full on the nights of 16-17 March, 17-18 March, and 18-19 March.
-It will rise in the east at about 4:00 pm on the 16 March, at about 5:30 pm on the 17 March and at about 7:00 pm on 18 March.
-It is referred to as the Worm Moon because of the earthworms that come out at the end of winter.
+This month’s full Moon is referred to as the Worm Moon because of the earthworms that come out at the end of winter.
 It is also known as the Crow Moon, Crust Moon, Sap Moon, Sugar Moon, and Chaste Moon.
 The Old English/Anglo-Saxon name is Lenten Moon.

-Jupiter, Neptune and Mercury are lost in the Sun’s glare this month.
+Mercury, Saturn and Neptune are lost in the Sun’s glare this month.

 The Zodiac is an 8° wide band that straddles the ecliptic, the invisible path that the Sun traces as it moves around the sky and is the region of the sky where we can find the Sun, Moon and planets (except for Pluto).
 It is only 8° wide because most of the planets have orbits that are only slightly inclined to that of the Earth.
 The exception is Pluto, whose orbital inclination of 17° takes it out of the zodiac during part of its orbit.